MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-prep-active-directory.md

     New-HciAdObjectsPreCreation -Deploy -AzureStackLCMUserCredential (Get-Credential) -AsHciOUName "<OU name or distinguished name including the domain components>" -AsHciPhysicalNodeList @("<Server name>") -DomainFQDN "<FQDN for the Active Directory domain>" -AsHciClusterName "<Cluster name for deployment>" -AsHciDeploymentPrefix "<Deployment prefix>"

 1. When prompted, provide the username and password for the deployment.
     1. Make sure that only the username is provided.
-The name should not include the domain name, for example, `contoso\username`.
+The name should not include the domain name, for example, `contoso\username`. **Username must be between 1 to 64 characters and only contain letters, numbers, hyphens, and underscores and may not start with a hyphen or number.**
     1. Make sure that the password meets complexity and length requirements. **Use a password that is at least 12 characters long and contains: a lowercase character, an uppercase character, a numeral, and  a special character.** <!--For more information, see [password complexity requirements](/azure/active-directory-b2c/password-complexity?pivots=b2c-user-flow).-->